pokt-network/smt/docs/SMT.md

 sentinel leaf that has the longest common prefix and most bits in common with the provided hash, up to the depth of the leaf found.

-This method guarentees a proof of inclusion in all cases and can be verified by using the `VerifyClosestProof` function which requires the proof and root hash of the trie.
+This method guarantees a proof of inclusion in all cases and can be verified by using the `VerifyClosestProof` function which requires the proof and root hash of the trie.

+NB: If the hash provided to the `ClosestProof` function is known prior to the tree being filled and closed there is the possibility of placing a leaf where the hash will lead.
+If used **as intended** the hash provided should **not** be known prior to calling the method and the tree should not be updateable after the fact.

 ### Compression